nuuuwan/news_lk3_data/README.md

 *2024-03-15 06:01:43* · [`dailyftlk`](https://www.ft.lk/columns/Adani-Mannar-wind-project-addressing-concerns-expressed/4-759510) · `en`

-This narrative is a follow up to the article by the writer titled, ‘Adani wind project in Mannar and ecological threats’ published in the DFT on 06 March 2024 (https://www.ft.lk/columns/Adani-wind-project-in-Mannar-and-ecological-threats/4-759216)

-The intent is to address specific items covered by the 27 February WNPS hosted Media Conference panelists.
+This narrative is a follow up to the article by the writer titled, ‘Adani wind project in Mannar and ecological threats’ published in the DFT on 06 March 2024 (https://www.ft.lk/columns/Adani-wind-project-in-Mannar-and-ecological-threats/4-759216)The intent is to address specific items covered by the 27 February WNPS hosted Media Conference panelists.
 Presented below are views - expressed in simple terms - of a person familiar with the wind industry:

 1. Why wind project in Mannar - why not alternative sites with lower ecological impact